deozza/optimization-php/PERFORMANCE.md

 1. After implementing the first solution, the number of queries is now 1 and the time to create the page varies between 0.1 and 0.5 seconds.
 This is a huge improvement.
 2. After adding the `loading="lazy"` attribute, the initial page load makes 11 requests of images (divided by 11) for a total of 136 MB (divided by 5.5).

+**In addition:**

+- I set up an IPX server.
+It allows to automatically serve images in `webp` format (or any specified format) and to resize them on the fly.
+This way, the client will always receive the best image format and size for his device.
+Thus, the size of the images is 221 KB (divided by 3334) for the initial page load.